 “I know nothing in the world that has as much power as a word.
 Sometimes I write one, and I look at it, until it begins to shine.”
 Emily Dickinson

-I’ve recently read “What More Can I Say?” by Dianna Booher, which reinforces many of the valuable tips we cover in our Pitch Presentation Academy.
-During the Academy we talk of stories, which connect us to others at a deep, almost primeval, level through the power of their emotional energy.
+Stories can help us to connect to others at a deep, almost primeval level through the power of their emotional energy.
 And stories are the narrative architecture formed by words.

 How to create a pitch-winning story.